 By far the best way to bring in new clients to begin with is word of mouth.
 If you and your team do professional, first-rate work, you’ll be recommended by them to people they know.

 If you prefer to run a more traditional marketing campaign as well, build a social media presence, invite all of your contacts to like and share your pages, and update it regularly with offers.
 You can also place ads in newspapers, classified sections of magazines, and can directly approach businesses who may be in need of your services either by cold calling, email or in person.
+Above all, where customer acquisition is concerned, you can be as creative as you like.
+Building brand awareness is all about getting your business name out there.

 Summary: how to start your own cleaning services business